kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 \- We try to give you always ETH and BTC, but sometimes we give you our

-Surrentum token
+Sorrentum token

-\- You can sell or buy Surrentum on the open market as any crypto
+\- You can sell or buy Sorrentum on the open market as any crypto

-\- Where does the value of Surrentum come from (i.e., why does it trade at
+\- Where does the value of Sorrentum come from (i.e., why does it trade at

 more than 0, why is the box not empty)?

 \- Well, it\'s an IOU that we use to make the bumpy cash flow straight

-\- As long as the algo makes money in the long run, the Surrentum token has
+\- As long as the algo makes money in the long run, the Sorrentum token has

 value